readthedocs/readthedocs.org/docs/localization.rst

 For example,
 a project that is in spanish will have a default URL of ``/es/latest/`` instead of ``/en/latest/``.

-.. note:: You must commit the ``.mo`` files for Read the Docs to translate your documentation.
+.. note:: You must commit the ``.po`` files for Read the Docs to translate your documentation.

 Project with multiple translations
 ----------------------------------